HoSiewKhui/Modern-Chinese-Proverbs/Articles/gan-lu-jian-xing-huan-xing-jian-miao.md

 ________________________________________

-**Authorship Declaration**
+**Authorship Declaration:**
 “gǎn lù jiàn xīng, huǎn xíng jiàn miào (赶路见星，缓行见妙)” is an original modern proverb coined by Ho Siew Khui 何小驹 (Hé Xiǎojū) in July 2025.

-**🌿 Creative Commons License**
+**Creative Commons License:**

-Licensed under CC BY 4.0 — credit Ho Siew Khui 何小驹 (Hé Xiǎojū) as required under the terms.
+Licensed under CC BY 4.0 — credit to Ho Siew Khui 何小驹 (Hé Xiǎojū) as required under the terms.

-**Transparency statement**
+**Transparency statement:**

-Drafted with AI assistance for clarity; proverb and insights are original by Ho Siew Khui 何小驹 (Hé Xiǎojū).
+Drafted with AI assistance for clarity; proverb and insights are original by Ho Siew Khui 何小驹 (Hé Xiǎojū)

 ________________________________________

-**🌿 About the Author**
+**About the Author:**
 Ho Siew Khui 何小驹 (Hé Xiǎojū) is a writer and creator of modern phrases, with a passion for the beauty, nuance, and elegance of Chinese language, culture, and tradition.
 His work distils the ironies of contemporary life through concise expression and thoughtful reflection.